LiskArchive/lisk-legacy-docs/intro.md

 > The QR-Code scanner needs access to the camera in order to work.

 Request LSK by generating a corresponding QR-Code.
-The QR-Code can then be scanned directly fromt he display, or shared via email or the personal messenger app of choice.
+The QR-Code can then be scanned directly from the display, or shared via email or the personal messenger app of choice.

 When sending LSK, the user has the option to scan a QR-Code.
 In that case, the form will be prefilled with the predefined values for recipient of the transaction, amount of LSK and an optional reference.